 So even when the market is taking a dive as described above, where the stock price has fallen over two months from $35 to only $20 - if you had sold put options as part of your strategy, you would be better off by 2,000 x $2.50 or $5,000.
 This is a 10 percent discount after brokerage costs.

-"Using options to buy stocks" as outlined above, is one of the strategies taught in greater depth in the popular Options Trading Pro System series of videos.
+"Using options to buy stocks" as outlined above, is one of the strategies taught in greater depth using a specific example, in the popular Options Trading Pro System series of videos.